starkware-libs/starkex-contracts/scalable-dex/README.md

 ## Contracts

-1. StarkExchange - The main exchange contract holding the StarkEx spot trading exchage state and funds.
+1. StarkExchange - The main exchange contract holding the StarkEx spot trading exchange state and funds.
-2. StarkPerpetual - The main exchange contract holding the StarkEx derivatives exchage state and funds.
+2. StarkPerpetual - The main exchange contract holding the StarkEx derivatives exchange state and funds.
 3. GpsFactRegistryAdapter - An adapter to the STARK verifier fact registry.
 4. Committee - Verifies signatures attesting to off-chain data availability (where applicable).